 - Inspectors – Inspectors can be hired by either the seller or buyer to provide information on different aspects of the property.
 Generally, the buyer is responsible for the cost of any desired inspections they want to complete.
 See more about this on our Inspections page.

 Finding A Lender

 Your relationship with the Mortgage Broker is extremely important.
-We work closely with Quoc Do at Everbank and Jay Voorhees at JVM Lending, and highly recommend either of them to assist you through the loan process.
+We work closely with JVM Lending, and highly recommend them to assist you through the loan process.
 Additionally, if you belong to a credit union, they can have good programs for members that might be beneficial for you to check out.